Baby Carrier Weight Limits

 WildBird Carriers

 Finally, our Ring Sling is an excellent option for parents on the go, as it is compact and easy to carry.
-It can comfortably fit babies 7-35 lbs, so it fits little ones from the newborn stage to toddlerhood.
+It can comfortably fit babies 7-35 lbs, so it fits little ones from the newborn stage to toddlerhood (0-36 months) Again, WildBird recommends caregivers always consider their baby's overall size and readiness to ensure a safe and comfortable fit.
+Baby's head and airways should sit above the top panel of the carrier.

 Carrier Type